Is The Fashion Industry Doing Enough To Represent Trans People?

-Hari Nef, Andreja Pejić, Valentina Sampaio – today, a handful of openly transgender supermodels walk the catwalks of international fashion weeks, snag deals as the faces of big beauty brands and grace the covers of the fashion industry’s most coveted magazines.
-However, only this month has Vogue debuted its first trans cover star, 22-year-old Brazilian-born Sampaio.
-The March issue of the Paris edition will be the first magazine in French history to put a trans person on its cover.
-"Beyond her evident physical qualities and her sparkling personality,” writes editor-in-chief Emmanuelle Alt, “(Sampaio) embodies... a long and painful fight against being perceived as a 'gender exile’.”
-The headline on the cover reads: “Transgender Beauty: How They’re Shaking Up The World.”
+Hari Nef, Andreja Pejić, Valentina Sampaio – today, a handful of openly transgender supermodels walk the catwalks of international fashion weeks, snag deals as the faces of big beauty brands, and grace the covers of the fashion industry’s most coveted magazines.
+This past month, Vogue Paris debuted its first trans cover star, 22-year-old Brazilian-born Sampaio; the March issue is the first magazine in French history to put a trans person on its cover (though its November 2007 cover with androgynous model Andre J. alongside Carolyn Murphy was as forward-thinking and groundbreaking).
+"Beyond her evident physical qualities and her sparkling personality,” editor-in-chief Emmanuelle Alt writes in her editor's letter, “[Sampaio] embodies...a long and painful fight against being perceived as a 'gender exile’.”
+The headline reads: “Transgender Beauty: How They’re Shaking Up The World.”

 Advertisement

-It’s been a long road to this level of inclusivity for trans models in the fashion industry.
-The moment Pejić was scouted as a 16-year-old working in a Melbourne McDonald's back in 2007 was a major turning point; by 2011 the Bosnian model was walking Paris Fashion Week for Jean-Paul Gaultier and Marc Jacobs, one of the first trans people to become an in-demand industry name.
-The same year, Brazilian trans model Lea T was pictured on the front of LOVE magazine, kissing Kate Moss.
-Then, a few seasons later, photographer Bruce Weber shot 17 transgender models for New York department store Barneys' Spring 2014 campaign.
-In 2016, Caitlyn Jenner landed a campaign for H&M. In fact, if 2016 felt like it belonged to any one model, it was the 24-year-old, Philadelphia-born Hari Nef, who has graced the covers of Elle, Wonderland, and LOVE.
+It’s been a long road to this level of inclusivity for trans models in the fashion industry, though.
+Pejić, a Bosnian-born model, fled to Serbia, and later, Australia, both times as a refugee, was discovered in 2007 at the age of 16 at a Melbourne McDonald's; by 2011, she was walking Paris Fashion Week for Jean-Paul Gaultier and Marc Jacobs, and was one of the first trans people to become an in-demand industry name.
+That same year, Brazilian trans model Lea T covered LOVE magazine, kissing Kate Moss.
+A few seasons later, photographer Bruce Weber shot 17 transgender models for a Barneys New York campaign.
+And last year, Caitlyn Jenner landed a campaign for H&M. In fact, if 2016 felt like it belonged to any one model, it was 24-year-old, Philadelphia-born Hari Nef, who fronted Elle, Wonderland, and LOVE.

-“Hari Nef was a very striking impact on me,” says Shon Faye, a British journalist and commentator on trans issues.
-“Not because I dress particularly like her, but because she showed ways to be feminine that weren’t high femme.
-I felt less pressure to wear hairpieces or wigs while my own hair grew, because she was modelling and living openly as trans while transitioning quite subtly and over time.”

-To look back over the last decade and call this representation progressive, however, might be to speak too soon.
-Talk to trans people working in or around fashion, and it quickly becomes clear that demand only extends to particular types of trans models, that the day-to-day reality of being trans and working in the fashion industry might not be as glamorous as a Vogue Paris cover would have you believe, and that the drip-down effect of media representation – to how trans people are treated at street level – is wilfully slow.
-Plus, of course, there is the question of how sincere a gesture it is to put a trans model on the cover of your magazine or in your latest campaign, when, in 2017, it seems to be a surefire way to garner publicity.
+To look back over the last decade and call this representation progressive, however, might be to speak too soon, especially considering the most popular trans names in fashion are white and cis femme appearing.
+And that the drip-down effect of media representation – from something as glamorous as a high-fashion magazine shoot to how trans people are treated at street level – isn't black-and-white.
+Then, of course, there is the question of how sincere a gesture it is to put a trans model on the cover of your magazine, or in your latest campaign, or on your runway, when, in 2017, it seems that many brands or designers don't realize that casting one trans person isn't inclusivity, its tokenism.
+So how do we circumvent a situation where trans people are treated like outsiders, to ensure that they receive a permanent spot in a more inclusive industry?

 Advertisement

-The question, then, is how do we circumvent a situation where trans people are treated like they’re just the latest trend?
-What does real inclusion look like?

-“Most trans people are not trying to 'shake up the world',” says Shon, when asked about her reaction to the Vogue Paris cover.
+“Most trans people are not trying to 'shake up the world',” Shon Faye, a British journalist and commentator on trans issues, tells Refinery29 when asked about her reaction to the Vogue Paris cover.
 Shon points out that, although kinder than the coverage of a few years ago, it’s still a “sensational representation” of trans people.
-“Being trans is not a political statement designed to make everyone rethink gender,” explains Shon.
+“Being trans is not a political statement designed to make everyone rethink gender,” she says.
 “It may have that effect sometimes, which is good, but we are not a style aesthetic.
 ‘Shaking up the world’ is not always positive for trans people.
 Shaking people up often means they won’t give you a job, or that they throw you out on the street, or that they rape you."

-Transphobia, in fact, is more rife than ever.
-In America last week, President Donald Trump revoked protections introduced by Obama that allowed trans students to use the bathroom of their choosing.
+Unfortunately, Transphobia is more rife than ever.
+Just last week, President Donald J. Trump revoked protections introduced by President Obama that allowed trans students to use the bathroom of their choosing.
 Earlier this month in the UK, a boy shot an 11-year-old transgender girl at school with a BB gun, the culmination of weeks of bullying.
 LGBT rights charity Stonewall estimates that around half of young trans people have attempted suicide.
-"The fashion industry could do with being a little less self-regarding about using trans people's bodies without knowing the brutal rift between those bodies and the world that trans people emerge from," comments Shon.
+"The fashion industry could do with being a little less self-regarding about using trans people's bodies without knowing the brutal rift between those bodies and the world that trans people emerge from," Shon says.

-Besides finding covers like this a far cry from the reality of being trans, Shon wants to know why trans people “are only ever the models” within the fashion industry; “in majority of cases they are the most precarious and lowest-paid cog in the machine,” she points out.
-“Why are there no trans designers receiving investment, or makeup artists or trans fashion editors?
-When you look around the trans community many creative people are doing these things for no money.”
+Talking to trans people with modeling experience, Shon’s words ring true.
+24-year-old London-based Tschan Andrews recently quit the industry after six years, because her identity too often “felt questioned or disrespected."
+The biggest disrespect of all, she says, was getting pigeonholed as androgynous.
+“That’s incredibly disrespectful for a transgender model, it will cause dysphoria” she explains, detailing experiences where she was sent home from shoots for famous fashion magazines for questioning why she was being asked to dress more "masculine" or play the role of both male and female (though it's worth nothing some trans models feel safer remaining androgynous, which can double as a state of protective limbo).

 Advertisement

-Talking to trans people with experience modelling, Shon’s words ring true.
-24-year-old London model Tschan Andrews recently quit modelling after six years in the business because her identity was "always in question and openly disrespected”.
-The biggest disrespect of all, says Tschan, was being openly misgendered, which is something that never happens in her day-to-day life.
-“That’s incredibly disrespectful for a transgender model, it will cause dysphoria” she explains, detailing an experience where she was sent home from a shoot for a famous fashion magazine for questioning why she was being asked to dress more 'masculine' or play the role of a male, then a thug, when the shoot was meant to be all about celebrating trans inclusivity.
-She didn't react to the negative racial stereotyping but talked with her agency; together they agreed that the best and only option was for her to leave the shoot.

-Looking back on those experiences now, Tschan says: “It’s like fracturing your mind – you being yourself and someone saying no – it triggers negative thought processes about dysphoria that you have had to break down over years to be yourself.”
-If she felt taken in by the world of modelling when she was younger, says Tschan, now she’s realised that she’s just not comfortable “foregoing her identity for a picture.”
+Reflecting on those experiences now, Anders says: “It’s like fracturing your mind – you being yourself and someone saying no – it triggers negative thought processes you have had to break down over years to be yourself.”
+She's since realized that she’s just not comfortable “foregoing [her] identity for a picture.”

-When Thai trans model Pêche Di moved to New York in 2008, she had a similarly testing experience.
-She snagged a few token high-profile modelling gigs specifically featuring trans people, but couldn’t get signed to an agent.
-Instead, she took the initiative to set up her own agency, specifically for trans models.
+When Thai trans model Pêche Di moved to New York in 2008, she had a similar experience.
+She snagged a few token high-profile modeling gigs specifically for trans people, but couldn’t get signed to an agent.
+Instead, she took the initiative to set up her own agency, dedicated to working with trans models.
 Now, Transmodels agency represents 19 people, and recently worked on the landmark National Geographic issue on trans identity.

+Di, however, makes the point that when trans models “get to be on covers," as she puts it, they’re still, as mentioned earlier, usually Caucasian.
+“I want to see trans women of color getting to be on covers,” she says.
+“The beauty contracts trans people get signed to are all Caucasian trans women, too; Caitlyn Jenner got a contract with MAC, and Andreja Pejić Make Up For Ever...most trans women approved by the industry are white trans women.
+I want to see the changes to our media include those people.”

+If there’s a notable lack of trans women of color in the fashion industry, there’s also a glaring lack of male trans bodies (Laith Ashley, who starred in Weber's Barneys campaign, is the exception).
+Curator E.J.
+Scott thinks this is because “the idea that a trans man can be an attractive, authentic man is even more of a threat to patriarchal heteronormative society” than the idea that a trans woman can be beautiful.

 Advertisement